math2001/math2001.github.io/content/post/css-arrows.md

 draft: true
 ---

-CSS allows you to make plenty of tricks, and a pretty cool one is *arrow*.
-They are simple to make, you just have to think of it (I didn't :smile:).
+CSS allows you to do plenty of tricks, and a pretty cool one is *arrow*.
+They are simple to make, you just have to think of it (I didn't :smile:).<!--more-->

 Our arrow is going to be simple: a dash, and corner